meroton/docs/blog/2026-08-13-updates-to-bb-deployments.md

 ### [Delay file uploads until output files are closed (Feb 22, 2024)](https://github.com/buildbarn/bb-remote-execution/commit/aee4508a844d890d51d905e7b331642ea57d004d)

-bb_worker will now wait for the output files to be closed before uploading them, with a user-specified upper bound for the duration.
+Before uploading the output files, bb_worker will now wait for them to be closed, with a user-specified upper bound for the waiting duration.
 This prevents cases where the output files are still open for writing when they are uploaded, due to the kernel closing files asynchronously.

 ### [Add support for capturing server logs (Jan 26, 2024)](https://github.com/buildbarn/bb-remote-execution/commit/fe4cf5d42613d9b44be4ef969353fb1212222c73)

-Extends bb_worker to give every action its own "server_logs" directory. bb_runner doesn't do anything with the directory, but a custom runner can for example use the directory to store core dumps of failed actions, which bb_worker will then include in the upload.
+Every action now gets its own "server_logs" directory, created by bb_worker. bb_runner doesn't do anything with the directory, but a custom runner can for example use the directory to store core dumps of failed actions, which bb_worker will then include in the upload.
 For more information on how to configure the directory, see the